Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 QUT is required to establish and record all financial transactions so that any liabilities are recorded and the financial statements correctly reflect current expenditure and future expenditure commitments.

-The Corporate Finance Director is responsible for accounting for all University liabilities and developing and maintaining adequate systems to monitor and ensure:
+The Executive Director, Finance and Deputy Chief Financial Officer is responsible for accounting for all University liabilities and developing and maintaining adequate systems to monitor and ensure:

 • appropriate authorisation and payment procedures apply when liabilities are settled by payment of money.